 According to the findings of an alcohol consumption statistics study reported in Addiction, only 43 percent of all those who go through an alcohol addiction treatment program are able to abstain from drinking in the short term.
 This number is even less for those who do not undergo a formal treatment process—a paltry 21 percent.
 These numbers prove that relapses among treated and untreated alcohol addicts are very common.

 Does this mean that going through the treatment process is an exercise in futility?

 Does this mean that if you are an alcoholic, you are likely to remain one for the rest of your life?

 You can win the battle against alcohol, prevent a relapse, and remain sober for life if you do not give in to the triggers.

 What Are Alcohol Use Triggers?

 Alcohol use triggers are events, people, places, social interactions, situations, and emotions that make a recovering addict feel the need for and then actually reach out for a drink.
 Yielding to triggers is the first step that for many people marks the start of the road to relapse.

 To understand how triggers affect a recovering addict, you have to understand that his or her brain differs fundamentally from that of a person who is not physically and/or psychologically dependent on alcohol:

-- Chronic alcohol consumption tweaks the brain’s risk-reward circuitry, so it is able to override the cognitive faculties of the person.
+- Chronic alcohol abuse tweaks the brain’s risk-reward circuitry, so it is able to override the cognitive faculties of the person.
 The recovering addict’s brain “believes” that drinking is the most effective or rewarding way to deal with problems.
 He or she responds to problems by drinking.

 - The recovering addict has formed a whole new set of behavioral responses based on the “belief” that drinking is a rewarding experience.
 So his or her automatic behavioral response to the sight of alcohol or that of someone drinking is to “have a drink.”